-Introduction: Mary Harrell-Sesniak is a genealogist, author and editor with a strong technology background.
-In this guest blog post, Mary provides search tips to help you find your German ancestors in GenealogyBank’s online collection of German American newspapers.
+Introduction: In this article, Mary Harrell-Sesniak provides search tips to help you find your German ancestors in GenealogyBank’s online collection of German American newspapers.
+Mary is a genealogist, author and editor with a strong technology background.

 America has long been a prized destination for immigrants.
 In the case of our German American ancestors (known as Deutschamerikaner), many arrived during the early years of the British colonies—with evidence dating to the 17th Century.

 This long history of German immigrants in America can be researched in the many German American newspapers, or “Deutsch-Amerikanische Zeitungen,“ found in GenealogyBank’s Historical Newspaper Archives.

 Early German American immigrants were especially drawn to New York and Pennsylvania, with families typically settling among those of their same origins.
 Later there were westward migrations, most notably in Midwestern areas such as Cincinnati, Chicago, St. Louis, Milwaukee and northern Kentucky.
 In many of these areas, you can still find strong German influences on the culture, customs and food.
 In Cincinnati for example, where I attended elementary school, I remember that the cafeteria often served sausage and sauerkraut—a dish we no longer encountered when our family moved south.